hwaweru/week2work/README.md

 ## Technologies Used

-Languages used include HTML,Javascript CSS(Bootstrap).
-I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.
+Languages used include HTML,CSS(Bootstrap) and Javascript .I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.

 ## Support and contact details